anakreon/anacoin/README.md

 # Anacoin
-Test implementation of a custom cryptocurrency client loosely based on Bitcoin Core.
+Incomplete test implementation of a custom cryptocurrency client loosely based on Bitcoin Core.